Citizen Journalism: A New and Powerful Tool in the Health Care Reform Debate

 own personal story starting on Sep.
 11 and every Friday afterward.

-And one last note, starting on September 1, Lindsay Beyerstein, The Media Consortium's own health care blogger, featured weekly on RH Reality Check, will start doing daily posts on the most current debates and round-up of reporting around health care for the next month.
+And one last note, starting on September 1, Lindsay Beyerstein, The Media Consortium’s own health care blogger, featured weekly on Rewire, will start doing daily posts on the most current debates and round-up of reporting around health care for the next month.
 You can check out the Daily Pulse on this site regularly or here.

 Finally, feel free to spread the word about this opportunity to your family, friends, neighbors, and local community groups.
 If you're on Twitter, you can use the #mrrhealth hashtag!